DragonSenses/visionize/architectural-decision-log.md

 #### createBoard: Server Action

 Finally, create an `index.ts` file inside `/createBoard`.
 Here we create the server action.

+In summary, this code handles user authentication, creates a board in the database, and provides appropriate responses based on the outcome.

 Implement performAction function